The Fake Petition Scam

 How the Deaf Mute Scam Works

 The scam is straightforward.
 The scammer approaches the mark (usually a tourist) with a piece of paper and a pen, pretending to be deaf.
 The paper names a couple of charities, both real and fake, and bears the signatures of a few previous marks.
 The current mark is asked for money, and if he/she is naive enough, they give money.
 In some cases, the paper and request for money serve as a distraction for stealing a wallet or purse.
-As mentioned, most of the time these people are not deaf – they are just acting to prey on a traveler’s sympathy.
+As mentioned, most of the time these people are not deaf – they are just acting to prey on a traveller’s sympathy.
 In Europe, most of these scammers are from former eastern bloc countries, and are usually under 18 years of age.

 This scam is committed anywhere tourists can be found.
 Fortunately there is not so much of this going on here in Benidorm as there is in cities such as Paris where it is a major problem.